jasnowiss/BlackjackSim/README.md

 # "What If" Blackjack Simulator

+"What if the dealer is showing an Ace?"
+"What if the table has a 6 to 5 Blackjack payout?"
+"What if the dealer stops hitting on 16 instead of 17??"

+For the record, I'm not aware of any tables where the dealer stops hitting when they reach 16, but what if there were.
+What if you were able to play and simulate Blackjack rounds with all the various rules different tables use, as well as with rules no tables use?
+If you're interested in the possibilities, or just want to play Blackjack, you've come to right repo.

 Play Blackjack and run simulations with a wide variety of options and variants.
 Simulations by default run 10,000,000 rounds, and can potentially run 1,000,000,000+ rounds.
 These simulations usually average within 0.1% of odds percentages found online.

 Features included: